PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 It needs a common architecture capable of preserving difference without turning it into permanent war.

-shared memory
+- shared memory;

-common rules
+- common rules;

-freedom of conscience
+- freedom of conscience;

-protection of individuality
+- protection of individuality;

-respect for difference
+- respect for difference;

-limits on dogma
+- limits on dogma;

-translation between cultures
+- translation between cultures;

-open synthesis
+- open synthesis;

-traceability
+- traceability;

-capacity for correction
+- capacity for correction.

 Neodialectics does not seek to create a single culture.